Hydromagnetic waves in an expanding universe -- cosmological MHD code tests using analytic solutions: Comoving MHD equations with self-gravity

 We start by introducing the equations of standard MHD and their comoving counterpart.
 We take $\vec{r}$ to be the spatial coordinate in a fixed coordinate system and $\vec{x}$ to be the comoving coordinate.
-These are related by $\vec{r} = a \vec{x}$ where $a$ is the time-dependent cosmological scale factor which evolves according to the Friedmann equation (see Appendix~\ref{app:friedmann}).
+These are related by $\vec{r} = a \vec{x}$ where $a$ is the time-dependent cosmological scale factor which evolves according to the Friedmann equation \be \dot{a} = a H_0 \left(\f{\Omega_{\mathrm{m},0}}{a^3} + \f{\Omega_{\mathrm{r},0}}{a^4} + \Omega_{\Lambda,0} \right)^{1/2} \ , \en where $H_0$ is the Hubble parameter and $\Omega_{\mathrm{m},0}$, $\Omega_{\mathrm{r},0}$, and $\Omega_{\Lambda,0}$ are the $z=0$ values of the cosmological parameters for total density (baryonic plus dark matter), radiation and dark energy, respectively.
+Cosmological MHD simulations generally start at redshifts low enough that the radiation density can effectively be ignored.
+We therefore set $\Omega_{\mathrm{r},0}=0$ throughout the paper.

 The standard (i.e. non-comoving) equations of ideal MHD are the mass continuity, momentum, induction and entropy equations.
 In Heaviside-Lorentz units, they are given by (e.g. \citealt{Freidberg2014}) \be \der{\ln \rho}{t} = -\delr \bcdot \vec{\varv} \ , \en \be \rho \der{\vec{\varv}}{t} = - \delr p - \delr \bcdot \left(\f{B^2}{2}\mathbf{1} - \vec{B}\vec{B} \right) - \rho \delr \Phi\ , \en \be \pder{\vec{B}}{t} = \delr \btimes \left(\vec{\varv} \btimes \vec{B}\right) \ , \en \be \f{p}{\gamma -1}\der{\ln \left(p \rho^{-\gamma}\right)}{t} = 0 \ , \en where $d/dt = \partial/\partial t + \vec{\varv} \bcdot \delr$ is the convective derivative with $\partial/\partial t$ taken at fixed position $\vec{r}$, $\rho$ is the gas density, $\vec{\varv}$ is the gas velocity, $p$ is the thermal pressure, $\vec{B}$ is the magnetic field vector with strength $B$, $\mathbf{1}$ is the unit tensor, $\vec{B}\vec{B}$ is a dyadic product, $\Phi$ is the gravitational potential and $\gamma$ is the adiabatic index.
 We also note that the entropy equation can equivalently be written as \be \der{\ln \varepsilon}{t} = -\gamma \delr \bcdot \vec{\varv} \ , \en where $\varepsilon=p/(\gamma-1)$ is the internal energy.